xsikor/reelsdownloader/README.md

-# Instagram, TikTok & Facebook Video Downloader
+# Instagram, TikTok, Facebook & YouTube Video Downloader

-A Node.js command-line tool and Telegram bot to download videos from Instagram, TikTok and Facebook.
+A Node.js command-line tool and Telegram bot to download videos from Instagram, TikTok, Facebook and YouTube Shorts.

 ## Features

 - Download videos from Instagram (Reels and Posts)
 - Download videos from TikTok
 - Download videos from Facebook
+- Download YouTube Shorts (and standard YouTube links)
 - Batch download from a text file containing multiple URLs
 - Progress indicator during download
 - Automatic filename generation with platform and ID